Hero background

 FAQs

-During your stay you will live at the Tigman Village centre in Aborlan — a facility built with simple, natural materials that reflects the tropical style of the Philippines.
-The accommodation is just a short walk from the sea and hosts all participants in the Palawan programmes, creating a vibrant, international community.
+During your stay you'll be based at the centre in Tigman Village, Aborlan, a building put together with simple, natural materials in a tropical Filipino style.
+The accommodation is a few steps from the sea and hosts everyone on the Palawan programmes, so the setting is international and easy-going.

-Rooms are shared, sleeping 4 to 8 people, furnished with bunk beds and equipped with a fan and air conditioning.
-Rooms can be locked, and a safe is available at the main building for valuables.
-Towels are not provided, but bed linen and mosquito nets are supplied to ensure peaceful nights.
-Bathrooms are shared with ambient-temperature showers, in keeping with the simple village lifestyle.
+Rooms are shared, with 4 to 8 people per room, set up with bunk beds, fans and air conditioning.
+Rooms lock, and there's a safety box in the main building for valuables.
+Towels aren't provided, but you'll find bed linen and mosquito nets for a peaceful night.
+Bathrooms are shared, with room-temperature showers, in line with the easygoing village lifestyle.

-Wi-Fi is available in common areas but may be limited or unavailable during bad weather.
-We therefore recommend purchasing an eSIM for a stable connection throughout your stay.
-With Airalo, you can buy an international eSIM that can be activated before departure so you are connected from the moment you arrive.
-You can get one easily at this link.
+Wi-Fi is available in the common areas, but it can be patchy or drop in bad weather.
+We'd recommend picking up an eSIM for a steady connection during your stay.
+With Airalo you can buy an international eSIM, activated before you travel, so you're online from the moment you land.
+You can grab one easily here.

-You can do laundry by hand or use an external paid laundry service.
+You can wash clothes by hand, or use a paid laundry service nearby.

-The centre kitchen prepares three meals a day on weekdays and two at weekends, serving local dishes alongside some Western options.
-Rice, chicken, fish, vegetables, and tropical fruit form the basis of the menu, while breakfast features eggs, bread, pancakes, coffee, or tea.
-Staff can accommodate dietary requirements with advance notice.
+The kitchen serves three meals a day on weekdays and two at the weekend, with local dishes alongside a few Western options.
+Rice, chicken, fish, vegetables and tropical fruit are at the heart of the menu, while breakfast brings eggs, bread, pancakes, coffee or tea.
+The team can adjust meals for specific dietary needs with a bit of notice.

-The accommodation is designed not just as a place to rest, but as a meeting point.
-The common areas, the proximity to the sea, and the evening activities make this centre the heart of participants' social life — a place to share meals, stories from the day, and moments of relaxation together.
+The accommodation isn't just a place to sleep; it's where everyone meets up.
+The common areas, the closeness to the sea and the evening activities make this centre the heart of the experience, where you'll share meals, swap stories and unwind together.

 - 3 meals a day on weekdays, 2 at weekends